vitorpavinato/VcfAndMe/annotate_vcf/README.md

 - `get_reversed_complementary_strand()` also doesn't know how to deal with tri-allelics.

 ### ToDo's:
+- LOF-like mutations are not having their codon change in the final table.
+Codon are only being taken from SNPEff synonymous and nonsynonymous annotations.
+Fix it to include for all relevant effect including LOF (high).
+- To include SNPEff LOF and NMD annotations, should fix `simplify_snpeff.py` since it is discarding this by taking the first term only. `vcf_to_tsv.py` should have changes to incorporate these information (low).
 - fix bug in simplify_snp.py line 128 `if snpeffs in ("ReverseComplementedAlleles", "SwappedAlleles")`.
 It should be something like: `if any(annotation in ('ReverseComplementedAlleles', 'SwappedAlleles') for annotation in annotations):`(low)
 - Implement annotation based on sift scores for synonymous sites (low);